Last Reviewed: April 7, 2018

 Applies to: dtSearch Engine 7

-The dtSearch Engine has a new .NET Standard API similar to the current .NET API in dtSearchNetApi4.dll, but compatible with .NET Standard 2.0, .NET Core, and Xamarin.
+The dtSearch Engine has a new .NET Standard API similar to the current .NET API in dtSearchNetApi4.dll, but compatible with .NET Standard (2.0 and later) and .NET Core.

 As with the current .NET API, the .NET Standard API relies on the dtSearch Engine native library (dtSearchEngine.dll under Windows, libdtSearchEngine.so under Linux, etc.).
 Therefore, applications will need both the .NET Standard API wrapper, dtSearchNetStdApi.dll, and the native library for each platform.